Republicans win control of the House

 More than 30 Democrats declined to seek reelection, marking a three-decade high for Democratic retirements and a sign of low confidence in retaining control of the chamber.
 In 2018 when the Democrats took control of the chamber, 34 Republicans made for the exits.

-Republicans fielded the most racially diverse slate of candidates in history, according to the National Republican Congressional Committee (NRCC), with 73 candidates identifying as Black, Latino, Asian, Native American or a combination of those.
+Republicans fielded the most racially diverse slate of candidates in history, according to the National Republican Congressional Committee, with 73 candidates identifying as Black, Latino, Asian, Native American or a combination of those.
 The House GOP campaign arm also counted 80 Republican women on November ballots.

 Recruiting a diverse slate of candidates was a crucial part of the GOP strategy to make gains in 2022.
-All of the seats that Republicans flipped in 2020 were won by women, minority candidates, or veterans.
+All of the seats that the party flipped in 2020 were won by women, minority candidates or veterans.

 In addition to inflation and the economy, Republicans heavily focused on crime and border policies in midterm messaging.